-Although most U.S. military Jeeps were built with rear-mounted spare tires to maximize side clearance, the only early civilian Jeep to come standard from the factory with a rear-mounted spare was the DJ-3A, referred to as the Dispatcher or the Surrey Gala.
+Although most U.S. military Jeeps were built with rear-mounted spare tires to maximize side clearance, the only early civilian Jeep to come standard from the factory with a rear-mounted spare was the DJ-3A, known as the Dispatcher or the Surrey Gala.

 Other civilian Jeeps including the CJ-3B had a right-side-mounted spare as original equipment, on a bracket supported by four bolts and some bracing inside the rear fender.
 Some owners have moved the spare to the rear (see Building a "Factory" Tailgate Spare Tire Mount on CJ3B.info.)